Project Search

 • Status: Active

-Around 40% of the world’s population is now impacted by allergies and this figure continues to rise.
-It is now understood that allergies arise from complex interactions between genetic and environmental factors.
-Exposure to allergens such as dust mites and pollen, as well as air pollutants such as diesel exhaust particulates, can alter the ability of critical genes to be expressed appropriately, a process known as epigenetic modification.
-The epigenetic modifications induced by allergens and pollutants appears to be reversible, thus providing a mechanism by which allergies can be treated.
-Budesonide (Rhinocort®) is a corticosteroid nasal spray commonly used to treat allergy symptoms.
+Around 40% of the world’s population is now impacted by allergies, which continue to rise.
+Allergies arise from complex interactions between genetic and environmental factors and exposure to allergens such as dust mites and pollen.
+As well, as air pollutants such as diesel exhaust particulates, can alter the ability of critical genes to be expressed appropriately — a process known as epigenetic modification.
+The epigenetic modifications induced by allergens and pollutants appear to be reversible.
+Budesonide (Rhinocort®) is a corticosteroid nasal spray commonly used to treat allergy symptoms arising from allergic rhinitis.
 While the anti-inflammatory and other pharmacological aspects of budesonide are well understood, recent studies have suggested that budesonide may also work by reversing the epigenetic modifications caused by allergen exposure, although this has not been examined in the context of real-world exposures in humans.